River Chew • Five Stretches Of Prime River Fishing

 The Meadow is slightly deeper on average compared to Uplands, Brookmead and Lyneham Orchard, especially towards the lower end at Chewton Place, with has depths to 14ft in places.

 Chewton Meadow is home to a good number of sizeable Chub, Roach, Perch, Dace, Grayling and Brown Trout, with the occasional Rudd, Tench and Rainbow Trout.
-The water was stocked with Barbel in 2009, 2010 and 2011.
+The water was first stocked with Barbel in 2009, with additional batches introduced since then.
 Roach and Bream were added in 2012.

 Access is via the byway leading from Chewton Keynsham to Uplands Bridge.
 The track is very pot-holed and often flooded.
 If in doubt, park safely on the main road and walk.
 Limited parking space is available near the gate on the left past Uplands Bridge.
 Park very close to the hedge to avoid the off-roaders.